ad-freiburg/ad-blog/content/post/project-update/index.md

 ### Performance (Impact)

-ToDo:

-- Benchmark with graphs
-- Wikidata updating
+Performance is impressive for a first iteration of the Update feature considering that the main focus was to achieve a high coverage of the [SPARQL Update](#sparql-update) and [Graph Store Protocol](#sparql-graph-store-http-protocol) standards.
+The current version is already able to catch up and keep up with the [Wikidata knowledge graph](https://qlever.dev/wikidata) for some time.
+The througput of updates is better for larger updates.
+The througput of updates detdeteriorates linearly with more triples being already updated.
+The impact of applied updates on queries can be high but depends heavily on the type of the query.

+We repeatedly delete 10000 random triples on a QLever instance to test how the update performance evolves with the number of already updated triples.
+We observere a linear increase for the deletion of the 10000 triples with the number of already inserted triples.

+{{< figure src="img/eval/update_over_time.png" width="750px" >}}

+To test the throughput for different update sizes we test updates that delete a different number of triples.
+The updates of the QLever instance are reset between runs.
+Each update size is tested 10 times and we take the mean.
+The plot shows the throughput (update size divided by the time for the update) against the update size.
+Under good conditions the throughput is around 350.000 triple per second.
+The throughput decreases significantly for update sizes below 1 million triples.

+{{< figure src="img/eval/triples_per_s_batch_size.png" width="750px" >}}

+Finally we evaluate the performance impact of applied updates to queries.
+To do this we run a curated set of queries when no updates are applied and when certain fractions of the dataset have been updated.
+We observe that updates can result in a big impact to the query performance, but the impact depends heavily on the nature of the query being run.

+[Predicate frequencies](https://qlever.dev/wikidata/kKNJ0F) counts the occurences of all predicates across the whole dataset.
+It sees a heavy performance impact with an 80% increase in the runtime of the query.
+This query requires the whole dataset to compute and as such will also come in contact with all the updates that have been applied.
+Heavy optimizations have also been done to make queries like this fast in (so far only un-updated) QLever.

+[Scientific articles](https://qlever.dev/wikidata/oCjDui) retrieves all scientific articles and their author if available.
+This query has a large result with around 42 mio. rows.
+Most of the query's time is soent on aggregations and only very little time is spent on `IndexScan`s.
+We see no increase in the execution time for this query.

+[People](https://qlever.dev/wikidata/cg6A8w) calculates people who were born and died on the same day of the year.
+For this query we see about a 4% in the runtime for the query with 0.1% of the dataset being updated.

+{{< figure src="img/eval/query_performance.png" width="750px" >}}

 ## Conclusion and Future Work

 The implementation supports the majority of SPARQL Update and Graph Store Protocol.
 We extended it with a method that we felt was missing.
-The implementation has been available in QLever for some time while developing and has been used in ...
-Updating is fast enough to keep up with the Wikidata knowledge graph with almost no delay.
+The implementation has been available in QLever for some time while developing and has already been used in [the official UniProt SPARQL endpoint](https://sparql.uniprot.org/) and as a backend for [a Scholia instance run by the chair](https://qlever.scholia.wiki/).
+Updating is fast enough to keep up with the [Wikidata knowledge graph](https://qlever.dev/wikidata) with almost no delay.

 While QLever's updating should be fast enough for most needs, there are some areas that we want to improve.
 Both Update and GSP use the same base for updating, so both will see performance improvements from improvements in this area.
 We see this as the most important area to improve on.